Rescuers search for dozens still missing after 100 die in Japan floods

 Right next to his restaurant were heaps of broken trees and other debris.
 Several cars were still half buried in the mud.

-The assessment of casualties has been difficult because of the widespread area affected by the rainfall, flooding and landslides since late last week.

-Authorities warned that landslides could strike even after rain subsides as the calamity shaped up to be potentially the worst in decades.
+Authorities have warned that landslides could strike even after rain subsides as the area has been affected by rainfall and flooding since late last week.

-Some homes were smashed.
-Others were tilting precariously.
-Rivers overflowed, turning towns into lakes, leaving dozens of people stranded on rooftops.
-Military paddle boats and helicopters have taken people to safety.
+Military paddle boats have taken dozens of people from the roofs of their homes destroyed by the flooding and many towns have turned into lakes as rivers have overflowed.

 Chief Cabinet Secretary Yoshihide Suga said on Monday that 87 people were confirmed dead and 13 others were without vital signs when they were found.